Veronica-Alfr/Countries/README.md

   ## 👉 Without Docker

-  > :information_source: Instale as dependências com `npm install`

-  - :information_source: Install the dependencies with npm install.
+  > :information_source: Install the dependencies with `npm install` in backend/ and frontend/ directories.

   - **:warning: Attention:** Do not run the command npm audit fix!
 It updates several project dependencies that can cause conflicts.

   - **✨ Tip:** To run the project this way, you must have node installed on your computer.

   - **:warning: It is expected that the node version used is among the latest (v20+).

+  - To run the backend, use the command `npm start` in derectory backend/.

+  - To run the frontend, use the command `npm run dev` in derectory frontend/.

   <br/>